JaninaMattes/NoiseGuided-SmoothLFM/README.md

 ---

+## 💡 Motivation

+This framework addresses fundamental trade-offs in generative modelling (e.g. sample quality, diversity, and inference speed) while providing a principled route to improved interpretability and controllability utilising classifier-free guidance, based on self-supervised representation learning (or self-guidance).
+It integrates an auxiliary Bayesian β-VAE encoder for high-level semantic representation learning and employs deterministic continuous flows in place of stochastic noise schedules, producing high-fidelity outputs.
+The auxiliary, smooth Bayesian latent space with a deterministic flow-based decoder allows for perturbations in latent space to correspond to modifications in pixel-based outputs, e.g. via linear morphs (or latent space walks).

+---

 ## 🌊 Smooth Interpolations

 Large-scale generative models such as Diffusion Models and the recent Flow Matching (FM) paradigm have demonstrated remarkable synthesis capabilities (Dhariwal & Nichol, 2021; Lipman et al., 2023; Albergo et al., 2023).
 However, their capacity for robust and structured representation learning remains largely underexplored.
 Continuous-time architectures, including Scalable Interpolant Transformers (SiT) (Ma et al., 2024), have yet to be rigorously evaluated regarding their ability to learn compact, semantically meaningful latent spaces.